Skip to Main Content

 Morning:

-After the program Orientation, which will review the up-to-date program schedule, discuss roles and responsibilities, and logistics, we begin our exploration of Japan with a lecture on not only Tokyo’s, but also a brief overview of Japan’s history by our Instructor that will set the stage for our exploration of Japanese culture.
-We will then head out for a stroll of the local area.
+Orientation: We will review the up-to-date program schedule, discuss roles and responsibilities, and logistics.
+We then will begin our exploration of Japan with a lecture on not only Tokyo’s, but also a brief overview of Japan’s history by our Instructor that will set the stage for our exploration of Japanese culture.
+We then board our waiting motorcoach, and head to a nearby restaurant for lunch.

 Lunch: